Free Harmonic Chart Calculator

 What do conjunctions mean in a harmonic chart?

-Conjunctions in a harmonic chart are the most important feature to look for.
-They indicate planets that share a resonance at that harmonic frequency.
-The tighter the orb, the stronger the pattern.
-For example, Sun and Venus conjunct in H5 means they form a tight quintile or bi-quintile in the natal chart, revealing a creative gift blending identity and beauty.
+Conjunctions are the main feature to inspect.
+They indicate planet pairs that correspond to natal aspects in that harmonic family.
+The tighter the source orb, the more attention the contact usually deserves.
+For example, Sun and Venus conjunct in H5 means they form a quintile-family contact in the natal chart.

 Can I calculate any harmonic number?

 Yes.
-Our calculator supports any harmonic from 2 to 180.
+This browser calculator supports any harmonic from 2 to 180.
 Common harmonics include H3 (trines), H4 (squares), H5 (quintiles), H7 (septiles), H9 (noviles), and H12 (semisextiles).
-Prime-number harmonics (5, 7, 11, 13) are especially interesting because they reveal aspect families that have no simpler components.
+Prime-number harmonics can be interesting, but they need careful orb discipline and chart context.